pulkitent/thoughtworks-split-wise-assignment-revised/README.md

 Sample Input : (you can keep this sample input in your code/file - ie no need for user input, but you should not hardcode the number of friends in the group)
 ————————
-A spent 100 for Snacks for A, B, C, D
+A spent 100 for Snacks for A, B, C, D.
-B spent 500 for Taxi for C, D
+B spent 500 for Taxi for C, D.
-D spent 300 for Bus for A, B
+D spent 300 for Bus for A, B.

 Sample output:

-A gives 75
+A gives 75,
-B gets 325
+B gets 325,
-C gives 275
+C gives 275,
 D gets 25

 Extensions:
     •Find the person to person transactions:
-          C needs to pay 275 to B
+          C needs to pay 275 to B,
-          A needs to pay 50 to B
+          A needs to pay 50 to B,
           A needs to pay 25 to D
     •Introduce weightage (uneven split).
 For an expense of 100, Person A incurs 75 and Person B incurs 25.
 For eg. {A: 0.1}, {B: 0.2}, {C: 0.7}